salay-jain/OMR-Auto-Grading-System/README.md

 The major goal of our project is to find the result of the candidate by matching their response with the ideal responses of the questions provided.

 Team Members :
-Salay Jain &
+* Salay Jain
-Harsh Sharma
+* Harsh Sharma

-Working:
+# Working:

 Download the zip file of the repo or clone the repo from the link : https://github.com/salay-jain/OMR-Auto-Grading-System .
 Or you can use the command git clone https://github.com/salay-jain/OMR-Auto-Grading-System

-requirements.txt file will give all the requirements needed to run the code main.py.
 Some of the python3 libraries required are : numpy, matplotlib, PIL, imutils and argparse.
-Make sure to run these commands witout any error : \
+Make sure to run these commands witout any error
-	a) import numpy \
+*  import numpy
-	b) import matplotlib.pyplot \
+*  import matplotlib.pyplot
-	c) from PIL import Image \
+* from PIL import Image
-	d) import cv2 \
+* import cv2
-	e) import imutils \
+* import imutils
-	f) import argparse
+* import argparse
-	g) Go through requirements.txt for more depedencies

-For SHIFT and SURF related queries use link : https://stackoverflow.com/questions/18561910/cant-use-surf-sift-in-opencv

 Run the command: python3 main.py --inp1 Path to template image --inp2 Path to ideal answerkey --inp3 Path to the to be tested OMR sheet.
-For default you can use : python3 main.py --inp1 ./Dataset/i1.jpeg --inp2 ./Dataset/i2.jpeg --inp3 ./Dataset/test0.jpeg
+For default you can use : `python3 main.py --inp1 ./Dataset/i1.jpeg --inp2 ./Dataset/i2.jpeg --inp3 ./Dataset/test0.jpeg`

 The program will give outputs as :
-	a) Points Matching for the Ideal answer sheet
+* Points Matching for the Ideal answer sheet
-	b) Points Matching for the Students answer sheet
+* Points Matching for the Students answer sheet
-	c) Checked OMR - Right Answers by Green & Wrong answers by Red and unresponded are left blank
+* Checked OMR - Right Answers by Green & Wrong answers by Red and unresponded are left blank
-	d) Total result
+* Total result

 To see our other works and observations refer to the python notebook (.ipynb) file where our algoritm is analysed for many diiferet types of input and output.